AnikaS-23/attendence_pred/ReadME.md

 Faculty members also have to manually monitor large numbers of students to identify such cases.

-Attendora aims to make this process proactive rather than reactive.
+Vigil aims to make this process proactive rather than reactive.

 ## Our Solution

-Attendora analyzes historical attendance data to:
+Vigil analyzes historical attendance data to:

 - Calculate current attendance
 - Track attendance trends